Joint Venture Agreement: Definition, Key Terms, How It Works

 - Type 2.
 Separate legal entity

-Contractual joint ventures exist solely through a written contract.
-In contrast, a separate legal entity is formed through a corporation or limited liability company (LLC).
-You must put your joint venture agreement in writing to protect your rights if a dispute arises.
+In other words, contractual joint ventures exist solely through a written contract.
+In contrast, a separate legal entity is formed when the parties combine to form a corporation or limited liability company (LLC).
+You should generally put your joint venture agreement in writing to protect your rights if a dispute arises.
+Though, it is important to note that oral agreements can also be legally binding in some jurisdictions.

 How Joint Venture Agreements Work